aweise/dice/README.md

 	$ make kops-admin

-to build the toolbox container and an IAM user for `kops`.
+to build the toolbox container and prepare an IAM user and a state bucket for `kops`.
 Note that the generated credentials are shown on the terminal and stored in the terraform state file (we need those later).
 In a production setup you would want to hide them and store them in a safe place instead, e.g. in an S3 object with appropriate permissions.